-Work-in-Progress - Development of a studentbased mentorship program for first-year environmental engineering students
+Work-in-Progress -Revised Third year assessment of a student-based mentorship program for first-year environmental engineering students

-R. Scott Summers, Lelei Finau-Starkey
+Joanne Uleau, R. Scott Summers

-University of Colorado Boulder, summersr@colorado.edu, Lelei.Finau-Starkey@cudenver.edu
+University of Colorado Boulder, joanne.uleau@colorado.edu, r.summers@colorado.edu

-Abstract - We have recently completed the second year of a mentorship program for first-year students (~50) in the environmental engineering (EVEN) program (~200 students), in which senior environmental engineering students volunteer their time to mentor the incoming students.
+Abstract - We have recently completed the third year of a mentorship program for first-year students (60+) in the environmental engineering (EVEN) program (220+ students), in which junior/senior environmental engineering students volunteer their time to mentor the incoming students.
 The program is introduced through the fall semester Introduction to Environmental Engineering course which is required for all incoming students.
-The objective of the program is to support first-year and transfer EVEN students as they gain their footing in the EVEN Program and in life at CU Boulder.
-The approach is to assign each senior mentor five to six mentees.
+The objective of the program is to support firstyear and transfer EVEN students as they gain their footing in the EVEN Program and in life at CU Boulder.
+The approach is to assign each junior/senior mentor five to six mentees.
 This is a volunteer effort.
 Mentors are also volunteering their time, but get a couple of free meals as a token.
-The mentor's objectives are to provide student-student mentoring, while increasing interactions between upperclass and newer EVEN students.
+The mentor's objectives are to provide student-student mentoring, while increasing interactions between upper-class and newer EVEN students.
 In the first year of the program we divided up the first-year students by an academic measure: their interest in one of the seven EVEN tracks.
 The mentors were then assigned based on their EVEN track.
-In the second year of the program we divided up the first-year students by their residence hall assignment (including an off-campus category).
-The mentors were then assigned based on their first-year residence hall.
-The mentors are introduced to the firstvear students in class.
+In the second and now third years of the program we divided up the first-year students by their residence hall assignment (including an off-campus category).
+The mentors were then assigned based on their first-year residence hall or if they were a transfer student themselves.
+The mentors are introduced to the first-year students in class.
 It is made clear to the first-year students that they are not required to participate.
 We have analyzed the results of both the mentee and mentor post-class surveys.
-We increased the participation from 20% the first year to 30% the second year, but we expect more.
+The participation increased each year; from 20% to 30% to 50%, but we still expect more.